 This was the second Manchester gig by the Pistols in a matter of a few weeks, the first only had about 40 people but this one had a couple of hundred.
 There were a lot of people at the gig that went onto become Manchseter music celebrities but I didn’t know any of them back then.
 I think there were loads more people at that second Pistols gig because Slaughter and the Dogs drew a lot of gangs from Wythenshawe.

 Of my friends that I went with, a couple of them left before The Pistols came on ‘cos there was a massive fight with glass beer bottles flying around.
-It was pretty gnarly and there was at least one fight at every gig I went to back then.
+It was pretty tasty and there was at least one fight at every gig I went to back then.
 Punk gigs were very violent, even though no-one knew what punk was!
 The Pistols were amazing and I remember everything about the gig like it was yesterday; what they wore, the guitars, Steve Jones with a White Les Paul and Johnny Rotten with a mohair jumper stubbing a cigarette out on his forearm!”

 Billy Duffy - January 2013